TeaRannosaurus/PFNN_UE4_Implementation/README.md

+# Project currently on hold.
+It might continue in the future but for now focus lies elsewhere

 # Phased function neural network unreal implementation
 Basic implementation of the phased function neural network in Unreal Engine 4.
 This project is intended for the 2018/2019 Year3 Survival game at Breda University of Applied Sciences.